lpadukana/drlnd_p3_tennis/Report.md

 - Try out more multi-agent environments and algorithm variations
 - Find more real life situations where MADDPG could be applied
-- Research better LR tuning for RL (can we use variable LR schedules, etc.)
+- Continue to research better LR tuning for RL (can we use variable LR schedules, etc.)
+- Adapt the two agent MADDPG implementation to n agents